obeshor/DevCTraining-DeepLearning-Phase1-Notes/docs/Lesson 3 - Introduction to Neural Network.md

 # 3 - Introduction to Neural Network
 ### Lectures
+  Neural networks are the basis of Deep Learning, the mimic how the barin learns.
 #### Classification Problems
   The problem of identifying to which of a set of categories (sub-populations) a new observation belongs.